• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 Quick tip: Conversational AI platforms can help you manage multiple channels all from one central dashboard.

-4. Offer a digital smile.
+4. Offer a Digital Smile

+One critical way to build customer rapport is to match the customer’s conversation style.
 For in-person conversations, they call it “mirroring.”
 It’s when you match the other person’s body language.
 (You’ve probably seen it taken to the extreme on TV for laughs.)
 Many people do it unconsciously, but it’s a handy way to instantly connect with people.

 But how do you do this over messaging?
 Match their conversation style.
 If they’re writing out full formal paragraphs, give them thorough responses and avoid any slang.
 If they’re using text abbreviations, keep it short and casual.
 You could even throw in some emojis, but maybe avoid using your own abbreviations.
 (Too much room for miscommunications.)

-6. Use the customer’s name.
+6. Use the Customer’s Name

 You asked the customer’s name, so you should use it.
 People perk up at the mention of their own name, so using it to punctuate your messages will keep them interested in your responses.

 This is especially helpful over messaging since it’s often asynchronous (both parties don’t need to be present at the same time).
 They’re probably going about their day or dealing with distractions, but the mention of their name will grab their attention so you can finish the conversation.
+As a pro tip, though, make sure you always remember their name!

 And since 52% of customers are open to product recommendations for agents, according to Zendesk, it’s also a great opportunity for cross-selling and upselling (as long as you do it in the customer’s best interest).
 Customers will appreciate the advice and feel like you care about them.

 Always start with the customer’s name, but that’s not the only information you should use in your messaging conversations.
-According to McKinsey, 71% of consumers expect personalization—and 76% get frustrated when they don’t find it.
+According to McKinsey, 71% of consumers expect personalization, and 76% get frustrated when they don’t find it.

 The less information you have to pull from the customer, the better.
 According to Zendesk, 72% of customers expect agents to have access to all relevant information.
 Go beyond simple account information, and look at data like: